Our Members

 Below we introduce each of our full (voting) members.

 Thamarrurr Development Corporation is a leader in construction, housing maintenance, tenancy and civil works throughout Wadeye and the Thamarrurr region.
-They have 50% local indigenous workforce which they are striving to increase.
+They have 50% local Indigenous workforce which they are striving to increase.

 Tjuwanpa Outstation Resource Centre (Aboriginal Corporation) is a service provider for the Northern Territory Government homeland/outstation program.